-The snapshot copies of your application data or databases require the most space.
+The snapshot copies of your application data require the most space.
 The space that is required depends on the following factors:

-- The total size of all storage system source volumes that are part of the volume group on the storage system.
-The volume groups contain the application data. - The type of snapshot whether it is a full copy or a space-efficient snapshot. - The number of backup copies. - The number of changes that occur on the source volumes after a snapshot is taken.
-This factor applies to space-efficient snapshots only. - For IBM Spectrum Protect Snapshot for Custom Applications, when snapshots are stored in the GPFS file system, that file system must have sufficient space to store all the snapshots.
-The size of a snapshot depends on the number of changes to the GPFS file system content that occur after the snapshot was taken.
-As a consequence, space requirements for a single snapshot can increase over time
+- The total size of all volumes in the storage system that are part of the volume groups that contain the application data. - The type of snapshot whether it is a full copy or a space-efficient snapshot. - The number of backup copies. - The number of changes that occur on the source volumes after a snapshot is taken.
+This factor applies to space-efficient snapshots only.

-For remote mirroring with an XIV system, each backup copy uses space on the remote site storage and on the local site until it is deleted.
+For remote mirroring with any of the following storage systems, each backup copy uses space on the remote site storage and on the local site until it is deleted.